1996 United States presidential straw poll in Guam

 The 1996 United States presidential straw poll in Guam was held on November 5, 1996, Guam is a territory and not a state.
 Thus, it is ineligible to elect members of the Electoral College, instead, the territory conducts a non-binding presidential straw poll during the general election.
-In turn cast direct electoral votes for president and vice president.
+It does not cast direct electoral votes for president and vice president.

-Incumbent Democratic President Bill Clinton won the straw poll by almost 59.7%.
+Incumbent Democratic President Bill Clinton won the straw poll with almost 59.7% of the vote.

 Results

 The votes of Guam residents do not count in the November presidential election, but the territory nonetheless conducts a presidential straw poll to gauge islanders' preference for president every election year since the first straw poll was in 1980.